+Figure 3 – Posting from Paul Kocher in the cypherpunk, 1995

-(Slide 7) Here is the threat model.
+(Slide 7) Here is the threat model (figure 4) [2].
 So what do we see here.
 Here is a system, and it has an implementation in it.
 And the implementation has an asset.
 What is the asset?
 It is the secret.
 And what are the capabilities of the attacker? the attacker can send a question to the implementation and get an answer from the implementation and the attacker is also able to measure the time difference between the request and the response.
 What is the objective of the attacker? in this case the objective is to recover the secret.
 In general case if I have a password access to a system and I am running a timing attack on the system maybe my objective is not to recover the password, it is just to get into the system.
 But in this case I want to send a question get an answer and measure the time difference between the two.
 First of all is there a scenario where you cannot find time – you cannot do timing attack.
 A student says: This happens where the time is not dependent on the computation.
 But let's assume the submit implementation is not particularly secure and I still want to talk about the system.
 So if I'm talking about an algorithm, a theoretical algorithm, then I cannot do this.
 This has to be a device.
 And I can also talk about something called a trusted third party, like an idealized implementation in that anybody do an exam where the the professor did not go with the class.
 Did anybody have these exams.
 So usually the teacher goes between the seats and asks questions.
 But you know that the professor also had side channels: He can smile, He can point, etc. So sometimes there are classes where the professor did not go into the class.
 He sits outside, the T.A. listen to the questions from the students and then the T.A. go outside and talk.
 So the professor is outside getting drunk and the T.A.s are walking in and out.
 So this is a trusted third party.
 So let's say what I write on my note is the password five.
 And I give it to the T.A. and the T.A goes outside and he comes back in.
 And he said OK here's a paper from the professor.
 It says no. Maybe the T.A. didn't even look at the note.
 So in this case I could not do a tiny measurement because let's say the rules are that once every 15 minutes the T.A. goes out and after 15 minutes he comes back.
 So then the idea that idea like system a trusted third party does not.